LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

 .. method:: define_atBegin(code)

    Installs code to be invoked at the beginning of each request.
-The code will have access to the `web_request` and `web_response` objects that will be available during the request's duration.
+The code will have access to the :type:`web_request` and :type:`web_response` objects that will be available during the request's duration.
 At-begin code can set response headers and data and complete the request if it chooses, thus fully intercepting the normal request URI file request and processing routines.
    This is the recommended route for applications wanting to provide virtual URLs.
 Once an at-begin is in place it cannot be removed.
 Multiple at-begins are supported and are run in the order in which they are installed.
-(The easiest way to install an atBegin is to place it in the "LassoStartup" directory.)
+(The easiest way to install an at-begin is to place it in the "LassoStartup" directory.)

    The object installed as the at-begin code is copied to each request's thread